DragonJoker/Castor3D/pages/build.md

 - CastorTest: Base library for testing, depends on CastorUtils.
 - CastorUtilsTest: Allows you to run unit and performance tests for CastorUtils, depends on CastorUtils and CastorTest.
-- TestRenderSystem: A dummy render system plugin, used to run tests on Castor3D without any renderer, depends on Castor3D and RendererLib's TestRenderer.
 - Castor3DTest: Allows you to run unit tests for Castor3D, depends on Castor3D and CastorTest.

 **Other**